sharoncornelius/idpf-specification/idpf_specification.md

  * max number of vectors for a PF.
  * CP will respond with the vector ID of mailbox allocated to the PF in
  * mailbox_vector_id and the number of itr index registers in itr_idx_map.
- * It also responds with default number of vports that the dataplane driver
+ * It also responds with default number of vPorts that the dataplane driver
- * should comeup with in default_num_vports and maximum number of vports that
+ * should comeup with in default_num_vports and maximum number of vPorts that
  * can be supported in max_vports.
  *
  * Associated with VIRTCHNL2_OP_GET_CAPS.